OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/field.md

 The associated model for relational fields, i.e., the model name for OneToOne, ManyToOne, OneToMany, and ManyToMany field types.
 For ManyToMany field types, this associated model is the model name of the intermediate table.

+### 2.22 `middleModel` Middle Model

+The ManyToMany field stores the middle model for the relationship data between the left and right models, which is also the intermediate table.

-### 2.22 `relatedField` Related Field
+### 2.23 `relatedField` Related Field

+* When the field type is OneToMany, the related model stores the field name of the current model id.
-When the field type is OneToMany or ManyToMany, the field in the related model that references the current model.
-For OneToOne and ManyToOne, the default value of this property is the `id` of the related model.
+* When the field type is ManyToMany, the middle model stores the field name of the current model id.
+* In the case of OneToOne and ManyToOne, this attribute defaults to the id of the related model.

-### 2.23 `inverseLinkField` Inverse Link Field
+### 2.24 `inverseLinkField` Inverse Link Field

 When the field type is ManyToMany, the field name in the target table that is linked to the middle table.

-### 2.24 `displayName` Display Name for Relational Fields

-Set the field-level `displayName` property for OneToOne, ManyToOne, ManyToMany, OneToMany relational fields to configure the display name of the related model data.

-If not configured at the relational fields, it uses the `displayName` configuration of the related model.

 ### 2.25 `filters` Filtering Conditions for Relational Fields